breadley/pathdojo/webapp_notes.md

 Code (flask app) is hosted on AWS, but is only invoked when triggered by user/visitor.

+When deploying/updating to AWS with zappa on a new computer `zappa update dev`, you need to first configure AWS CLI again.

 ### Google Drive

 Hosting images with each disease in separate folder.